-While this is admittedly where we'd all like to be right now, it's Wednesday, so we're going to have to settle for a virtual escape until we can make this vision a reality.
-From a bookworm's cozy haven complete with a built-in bookshelf to a minimalist's moody retreat with restrained black-and-white details, click through the downright dreamiest, most luxurious bedrooms that we want to be transported to right now, along with tips for transforming your own space.
+While this is admittedly where we'd all like to be right now, we're going to have to settle for a virtual escape until we can make this vision a reality.
+From a bookworm's cozy haven complete with a built-in bookshelf to a minimalist's refreshing retreat with restrained gray-and-white details, read on to see 36 of the downright dreamiest, most luxurious bedrooms that we want to be transported to right now, along with tips for transforming your own space.

 Think of this space as a lesson in layering.
 A boldly striped coverlet complements a pile of textured throw pillows while balancing out an intricately patterned headboard in this cozy yet well-crafted bedroom.